Demographics of the world: Major cities

 As of 2010, about 3 billion people live in or around urban areas.

-The following table shows the populations of the top ten conglomerations.
+The following table shows the populations of the top thirteen conglomerations.

 Population density

 The world's population is over 8 billion and Earth's total surface area (including land and water) is 510 e6km2.
 Therefore, the worldwide human population density is 8 billion ÷ 510 e6km2 = 15.7 /km2.
 If only the Earth's land area of 150 e6km2 is taken into account, then human population density increases to 53.3 /km2.

 Several of the most densely populated territories in the world are city-states, microstates or dependencies.
 These territories share a relatively small area and a high urbanization level, with an economically specialized city population drawing also on rural resources outside the area, illustrating the difference between high population density and overpopulation.